 Because I transitioned into the Executive Director role two months into the process and just moved forward with the Commissions' work, there was no time to clearly discuss expectations.
 This would have been helpful for both me and the Commissioners.
 Given this was only the second iteration of the Commission and how things changed due to COVID-19 and Census Data Delays, the expectations would have changed.
 Although there were some misunderstandings about deliverables, I was able to provide the Commission what they asked for, not always how they envisioned it, but nonetheless meeting their needs.
 One example was the completion of the final report on the maps.
-It was my understanding that in 2010 the commissioners wrote the entire final report on the maps.
-Thus, it was a surprise to me and the staff that the Commission expected the staff to help write parts of the report, specifically the district descriptions for all the districts.
+It was my understanding that in 2010 the commission expected the staff to help write parts of the report, specifically the district descriptions for all the districts.
 To further complicate matters, there was an expectation that the line drawers would also be helping in this effort.
 This is an area that will need to be clarified in the future to avoid the last-minute confusion.
 Ultimately, our outreach team did a phenomenal job in writing the district descriptions in collaboration with the Final Report Subcommittee, line drawers, and our legal team.